Mawuli-360/farmlynko_2.0/README.md

 [Download APK](https://drive.google.com/file/d/1ffwuz-NJZGnWXrtoCrZkumANj1kACyHj/view?usp=sharing)

+To run this Flutter app on your local machine, follow these steps:

+### Prerequisites

+- [Flutter](https://flutter.dev/docs/get-started/install) installed on your machine
+- A compatible IDE or code editor (e.g., [Android Studio](https://developer.android.com/studio) or [Visual Studio Code](https://code.visualstudio.com/))
+- An emulator or a physical device connected to your machine for running the app

+### getting repo to local machine

+1. Clone the repository to your local machine: https://github.com/Mawuli-360/farmlynko_2.0.git
+2. Navigate to the project directory: cd farmlynko_2.0
+3. Install the required dependencies: flutter pub get

+### Running the App

+To run the app on your connected device or emulator, use the following command: flutter run

+This command will build and install the app on your connected device or emulator.

+Alternatively, you can open the project in your IDE or code editor and run the app from there.

+### Building the App

+To build the app for release, use the following commands: flutter build apk --split-per-abi

 ## Watch Our Video
 Check out our video to learn more about Farmlynco's impact and how it's revolutionizing African agriculture with AI: